zeule/asus-wmi-ec-sensors/README.md

 # asus-wmi-ec-sensors

-Linux HWMON sensors driver for ASUS motherboards to read sensors from the embedded controller ​
+Linux HWMON sensors driver for ASUS motherboards to read sensors from the embedded controller

 Many ASUS motherboards do not publish all the available sensors via the Super I/O chip but the missing ones are available through the embedded controller (EC) registers.

-This driver implements reading those sensor data via the WMI method, which is known to be present in all ASUS motherboards based on the AMD 500 series chipsets.
+This driver implements reading those sensor data via the WMI method, which is known to be present in all ASUS motherboards based on the AMD 500 series chipsets (and probably is available in other models too).
 The driver needs to know exact register addresses for the sensors and thus support for each motherboard has to be added explicitly.

 The EC registers do not provide critical values for the sensors and as such they are not published to the HWMON.